AirBorneJaws/CSE_110_Lab1/index.md

 **I am fluent in English, Armenian, Russian, and Spanish.**

 **From the words of Bjarne Stroustrup:**
-> There are only two kinds of languages: the ones people complain about and the ones nobody uses.
+> There are only two kinds of languages, the ones people complain about and the ones nobody uses.

 **I have an anime coffee business at the following** [link] (otakubru.com)